PaysanCorrezien/ui_interaction/readme.md

 # UIA Automation Library

+A basic helper library for automating applcations interactions.
-This library provides a Rust interface to the Windows UI Automation framework, allowing for programmatic interaction with UI elements.
-It includes functionality for text handling, element manipulation, and UI navigation.
+This library provides a Rust/Python interface to the Windows UI Automation framework, allowing for programmatic interaction with UI elements.
+It includes functionality for text handling, element manipulation, and UI navigation and process querying.
+It expose a hight level api, with a backend that is only implemented for windows as of now which is built on top of the `uia_interaction` crate.

 ## TODO